3 Days in Copenhagen Itinerary for First Timers

 Copenhagen Tourist Tip

 Many museums may be closed on Monday.
-Check the day and hours of operation in advance to align for your 3 days in Copenhagen.
+Check the day and hours of operation in advance to align for your time in Copenhagen.

 Afternoon